 |Web Site Tour|

 forScore is a submenu under Resources and is an iPad app which costs $9.99.
-You can load all your pdf song files into forScore, search by a word in the title.
+You can load your pdf song files into forScore, search by a word in the title.
 It's a convenient alternative to lugging around songbooks.
 You can create setlists, and tap the page to move to the next song.

 The forScore page has a link to the forScore User Guide.

-The page lists 7 ways to load songs into forScore.
+There are perhaps 8 ways to load songs into forScore.
 These methods might change depending on the version.

 Let's say I want to look for "A Kind of Hush".
 It might be listed alphabetically under "A", or it might be listed under "K" for Kind, or it might be listed under "H" if the file is named simply "Hush".
 I will look for "hush".
 By the time I type "hu", without pressing enter, the list has already been narrowed down to all the song titles and artists containing "hu".
 Quit typing, and click on "A Kind Of Hush".